How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Where is the Moulin Rouge located?

-If you're in the area, it's impossible to miss!
+If you’re in the area, it’s impossible not to see it!

 How to get to the Moulin Rouge